 Hope is high.
 “Hamilton” arrives in my hometown and place of residence, Philadelphia, on Tuesday, August 27 and remains through Sunday, November 17.
 Some time within that almost three-month range, there has to be a seat for me.
 I will finally know whether I share the enthusiasm for and general estimation Miranda’s work.

 I’m inclined to like it.
 I am a pre-“Hamilton” fan of its subject, and I feel a warmth towards Lin-Manuel Miranda, who I met briefly while backstage at the Richard Rodgers Theatre following a preview performance of Lin-Manuel’s previous Tony recipient, “In the Heights.”
 (His mother was getting his dinner ready in his dressing room.)
 Also, “Hamilton” will be at the Forrest Theatre, with some of the best sight lines of any theater in the country.
 Any show that keeps the Forrest, my favorite local theater, lit for three months is a friend of mine.

-The interest he brought to Hamilton pleases it.
+The interest he brought to Hamilton pleases me.
 I enjoy seeing books, none as comprehensive as Chernow’s, about Hamilton, his wife, Eliza, and others associated with him.
-I enjoy seeing he is regarded as a positive figure in the books and not as a mere foil for Jefferson or Madison, the first who took an immediately like to him, the second who was a friend who veered in a different direction.
+I enjoy seeing he is regarded as a positive figure in the books and not as a mere foil for Jefferson or Madison, the first of whom took an immediate, and jealous, dislike to him, the second of whom was a friend who veered in a different direction.
 Chernow sparked Miranda’s interest.
 Since Miranda brought Hamilton Broadway fame, dozens of books, some decent, some dashed off to take advantage of Hamilton’s new-dawned popularity, find their way to shelves to entice fans of the show.

 I like that Hamilton is liked.